Chinese Communist Party: Reforms under Deng Xiaoping

-Following Mao's death in 1976, a power struggle between CCP chairman Hua Guofeng and vice-chairman Deng Xiaoping erupted.
+Following Mao's death in 1976, CCP chairman Hua Guofeng removed the Gang of Four from power and began rehabiliating party leaders persecuted during the Cultural Revolution including Deng Xiaoping.
+A power struggle between Hua and Deng erupted.
 Deng won the struggle, and became China's paramount leader in 1978.
-Deng, alongside Hu Yaobang and Zhao Ziyang, spearheaded the "reform and opening-up" policies, and introduced the ideological concept of socialism with Chinese characteristics, opening China to the world's markets.
+Deng, alongside Hu Yaobang and Zhao Ziyang, spearheaded the reform and opening up policies, and introduced the ideological concept of socialism with Chinese characteristics, opening China to the world's markets.
 In reversing some of Mao's "leftist" policies, Deng argued that a socialist state could use the market economy without itself being capitalist.
 While asserting the political power of the CCP, the change in policy generated significant economic growth.
 This was justified on the basis that "Practice is the Sole Criterion for the Truth", a principle reinforced through a 1978 article that aimed to combat dogmatism and criticized the "Two Whatevers" policy.

 The new ideology, however, was contested on both sides of the spectrum, by Maoists to the left of the CCP's leadership, as well as by those supporting political liberalization.
+In 1981, the Party adopted a historical resolution, which assessed the historical legacy of the Mao Zedong era and the future priorities of the CCP.
 With other social factors, the conflicts culminated in the 1989 Tiananmen Square protests and massacre.
 The protests having been crushed and the reformist party general secretary Zhao Ziyang under house arrest, Deng's economic policies resumed and by the early 1990s the concept of a socialist market economy had been introduced.
 In 1997, Deng's beliefs (officially called "Deng Xiaoping Theory") were embedded into the CCP's constitution.